FortRise/FortRise/MIGRATION.md

 ```csharp
 TFGame.Atlas["MyMod/mytextures"];
 ```

+## Using SpriteDatas
+Like the Atlases, SpriteData is also now inside of any of vanilla spriteData with mod prefixes which making custom map data much easier, and no need for manual loading for spriteDatas inside of the code.

+As much as I like this approach, you probably still needs to load SpriteData manually, so the way to do that is still kept in.

 ## Creating an Atlas
 Before, you had to create your own Atlas which means, you had to merge all of the images into one single image, and map its location and